Samagra-Development/metabase/docs/handbook/README.md

 Connect one or more databases to Metabase by following these instructions.
 This section also details a list of databases supported by the Metabase community.
 Follow [this](https://www.metabase.com/docs/latest/administration-guide/01-managing-databases.html#adding-a-database-connection) section for more information.

 ### Contribution Guidelines
-We love your input!
+We love your input✨!
 We want to make contributing to this project as easy and transparent as possible.
 Make sure to read our [Guidelines](contribution-guidelines.md) before making any changes!

 ### FAQs